 Re-amortizing Solar Loans

 Most homeowners use their tax credit amount to re-amortize the loan at tax season the following year.
 However, a homeowner does not have to re-amortize with their tax credit.
 Technically, this loan option can be re-amortized whenever and with any amount of money.

 A typical lien is not placed on the home.
 Home liens can be a problem for some homeowners.
 Rather, a UCC1 fixture filing is placed on the solar system itself to secure the loan.
 This is often viewed as a safer, more prudent alternative to a home lien.

-Examples of Re-amortizing Loan Financiers:
+Examples of Re-amortizing Solar Loan Financiers:

 Combo Solar Loans

 Much like re-amortizing loans, combo loans are independently financed.
-The main difference is that (in lieu of re-amortizing a single loan) there are two separate loans.
+The main difference from re-amortizing a single loan is that there are two separate loans.

 This second loan is meant to equal the federal tax credit amount and typically lasts for 18 months with 0% interest.
 If this amount is not paid off in that allotted time frame, the balance adopts the same APR as the first loan, whatever that may be.

 The main advantage to a combo loan is that the homeowner starts off with a lower monthly payment as compared to a re-amortizing loan.
 This can be helpful for homeowners where consistent solar loan payments are helpful for budgeting purposes.